Kaajal12/ToDoList/README.md

 # ToDoList
 iOS App constructed using Segues, Core Data, Actions/Outlets, & Storyboards

-Overview: In the To Do List mobile application, the user can enter in their tasks that need to be completed.
+Overview: In the To Do List mobile application, created in Kode with Klossy the user can enter in their tasks that need to be completed.
 By implementing the switch component, the user can turn it on if their task is considered important.

 Features: The app uses core data, meaning that the data will be saved once the user exits the app, multiple navigation controllers to switch between pages,